hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 As you know, one of the benefits of working within a community is the ability to take advantage of open collaboration, sharing hints, tools, and resources.
 Although you can build your own Postman collection by downloading the OpenAPI specification files from the [HPE GreenLake documentation](https://developer.greenlake.hpe.com/docs/greenlake/services/) and importing them to Postman, you can take advantage of the Postman collection I built for you.
 The Postman collection for the _APIs for common HPE GreenLake platform services_ is available in the [HPE Developer Community tooling repository](https://github.com/hpe-dev-incubator/GLP-API-Tooling/tree/main/Postman-Collections).
 Simply download the JSON file and import it to Postman.
 Then set the collection variables as explained in the next section.

-> **Note:** As HPE will enrich the APIs for common platform services overtime, I will update the Postman collection as appropriate.
+> **Note:** As HPE will enrich the APIs for common platform services over time, I will update the Postman collection as appropriate.
 So, check out the link above regularly to download the latest release of the Postman collection.

 ### Defining the HPE GreenLake platform APIs collection variables